-- 1. Current or future prices, price adjustments, discounts or credit terms. - 2.
+- 1. Current or future prices, price adjustments or discounts. - 2.
 Profit levels sought or attained. - 3.
 Dividing or allocating customers, markets, or territories. - 4.
 Any refusal to deal with or boycott a customer, potential customer, supplier or potential supplier. - 5.
 Activities that would lessen the ability of others to compete or potentially compete with IADC members. - 6.
 Restrictions or limits on the availability of services. - 7.
-Any limits on sales of services or use of equipment. - 8.
-Wages, other compensation and other employment terms.
+Any limits on sales of services or use of equipment.